 Usually, in middle and high school, students are asked to use MLA citation style, even for science projects.
-MLA style is easy to use with the new revised style of using core elements within containers.
+MLA style is easy to use with the new revised guidelines of using core elements within containers.
 When you develop your science fair project, you will create a poster board and a short report.

 Organizing Your Science Fair Report

-Topics for Science Fair Project
+Topics for a Science Fair Project

 - Solar system